uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/3-file-system.md

 |`.`|Shortcut for the current working directory.|
 |`..`|Shortcut for one level up from your current working directory.|

-The tilde (`~`) directory is the same as your home directory: that is, `~` is shorthand for `/home/` username.
+The tilde (`~`) directory is the same as your home directory: that is, `~` is shorthand for `/home/<username>`.
 Here’s another useful shorthand: a single dot (`.`) refers to the current directory.

-Usually when you use `cd`, you will specify what is called a relative path, that is, you are telling the computer to take you to a directory where the location of the directory is described relative to the current directory.
+Usually when you use `cd`, you will specify what is called a _relative path_, that is, you are telling the computer to take you to a directory where the location of the directory is described relative to the current directory.
 The only reason that the computer knows that we can `cd` to `Desktop` is because `Desktop` is a folder within the `/home/` username directory.
 But, if we use a `/` at the beginning of our path, we are specifying an absolute path or one that is relative to the the “root” or top of the file system.
 For example:

 ```bash
 username@computer:~$ pwd